jc-prg/mbox/BACKLOG.md

 ### FEATURE IDEAS

+- app/srv: check internet connection -> error message for streams, if no connection
 - jc-player: +5 / -5 ; jump to position (like in remote player)
 - app: Delete reference to picture / delete picture (if uploaded)
 - app: track view (with out albums) -> preparation for additional filters